-My 2mil poly mailers were advertised as being tear-proof, and they’re right, but that doesn’t stop them from having a lot of flex should the material be presented with a corner or sharp angle.
-The Sendle compostable mailer had little given to offer, at all.
-I don’t have a way to measure the thickness, but I could easily see these being closer to 4 or 5 mils.
+My 2mil poly mailers were advertised as tear-proof, and they’re right, but that doesn’t stop them from having a lot of flex should the material be presented with a corner or sharp angle.
+The Sendle compostable mailer had little given to offer at all.
+I don’t have a way to measure the thickness, but I could see these being closer to 4 or 5 mils.

 The Sendle compostable mailer is also very obviously branded with the Sendle logo.
 The idea is that you pair the worm bag with Sendle’s shipping service, which offsets the carbon emissions from your shipment through various projects.

 All that’s left is the price.
 If you’re strictly price-conscious, I don’t know how you made it this far into this article, to be honest.
 Bio-degradable, eco-friendly… these words aren’t in your lexicon.

 The Sendle compostable mailer comes in packs of 100 (in its owner compostable mailer, no less) for about $40, or $0.40/each.
 Typical poly mailers of the same size can run between $12 and $15 for the same quantity.

 But that’s not the point here.
 Comparing Sendle’s offering to others on the market, pricing gets a bit more competitive.
 Noissue sells packs of 100 of their 10.2″ x 15″ size for $45, and Better Packaging‘s 10.2″ x 15.2″ offering clocks in at

 $40 $32 as well.
 Granted, these two options are slightly larger, though it’s unclear if they’re measuring length with the flap (Sendle states their measurements are sans flap).